docker/docs/content/scout/advisory-db-sources.md

-To help you understand why different tools can provide different results when assessing software for vulnerabilities, this page explains how the Docker Scout Advisory Database vulnerability database and CVE-to-package matching service works.
+To help you understand why different tools can provide different results when assessing software for vulnerabilities, this page explains how the Docker Scout advisory database and CVE-to-package matching service works.

-## Docker Scout’s Advisory Database sources
+## Docker Scout’s advisory database sources

 Docker Scout creates and maintains its vulnerability database by ingesting and collating vulnerability data from multiple sources continuously.
 These